There is something unique about white dog breeds.

 Old English Sheepdog

-Made famous by the paint company Dulux, the Old English Sheepdog isn’t entirely white – more a grey and white, but still, very fluffy and very large!
+Made famous by the paint company Dulux, the Old English Sheepdog isn’t entirely a white fur dog – more a grey and white, but still, very fluffy and very large!

 But know that fluffy coat comes at a price.